manojpawarsj12/gobber/Readme.md

 # Gobber

-Gobber is a package manager for Go, designed to simplify the process of managing dependencies for your Go projects.
+A Node.js package manager built in Go, engineered to simplify dependency management and deliver significantly faster installation times than npm

 ## Installation